 The purpose of chapel is to provide, through the regular assembly of the entire university family, an opportunity for worship and inspiration, for learning in inspirational context, and for the creation of community.
 This will contribute to spiritual development of the student as a significant part of preparation for meaningful life.
 With certain exceptions, all undergraduate students on the Hattiesburg campus are required to attend.
-Chapel is held on Wednesdays at 9:25 a.m. in Smith Auditorium during the fall, winter, and spring trimesters.
+Chapel is held on Wednesdays at 9:20 a.m. in Smith Auditorium during the fall, winter, and spring trimesters.
 Requests for exemptions from the chapel requirement may be made by completing an exemption request form, which is available in the Cooper School of Missions and Biblical Studies, Room 112 of Lawrence Hall on the Hattiesburg campus.

 Chapel is held on the Tradition campus on Mondays at 11:30 a.m. and on alternating evenings of each trimester at 5:30 p.m.
-On the New Orleans campus, seminary worship services are held at 11:00 a.m. on Tuesday and Thursday of the fall, winter and spring terms and on Tuesday at 11:00 during the summer term.
-Attendance requirements for the New Orleans campus will be announced by the associate dean of nursing.